How to Use This Course

 Age/Grade: Elementary-high school (most material is broken down for students grades 1-4, 5-8, and 9-12)

 This course counts as a geography/social studies credit.
-Students who successfully complete the level C assignments of the 12 units of this course may earn 0.5 academic credit.
+Students who successfully complete the level C assignments of the 18 units of this course with the levels indicated may earn 0.5 academic credit.